taljuk01/learn-kubernetes-by-doing/README.md

 Kubernetes Objects are persistent entities in the Kubernetes system.
 Kubernetes uses these entities to represent the state of your cluster.

-There are many kind of objects: **pods, Deployments, services, ReplicaSets, etc**.
+There are many kinds of objects: **pods, Deployments, services, ReplicaSets, etc**.

-In k8s objects can be created from a YAML file using the command line, or even you can avoid this YAML file and use the command line passing some flags with values.
+In k8s objects can be created from a YAML file using the command line, or even you can avoid this YAML file and use the command line by passing some flags with values.

 You'll learn more about this in the section :

 **Creating objects: manifest files vs imperative declaration**